-Trump's Trying To Appeal To 'Real Housewives' And White Suburbs, But They're Fading
+Trump Tries To Appeal To 'Housewives' And White Suburbs, But His Views Seem Outdated

 NPR/PBS NewsHour/Marist: Biden +25

 And it's especially bad among suburban women.
-In the latest NPR/PBS NewsHour/Marist poll, 66% of suburban women disapproved of the job Trump is doing overall, and 58% say they "strongly" disapprove.
+In the latest NPR/PBS NewsHour/Marist poll, 66% of suburban women disapproved of the job President Trump is doing overall, and 58% said they "strongly" disapprove.

-That is stunning, considering suburban women have been a particular focus of Republicans in the last 20 years, dubbed everything from "soccer moms" to "security moms" to "Wal-Mart moms."
+That is stunning, considering suburban women have been a particular focus of Republicans in the last 20 years, dubbed everything from "soccer moms" to "security moms" to "Walmart moms."

 Whatever you call them, they're not in Trump's corner — and the consequences have been massive for Republicans.
 They have been unable to pass any major legislative items since Democrats wrested control of the House in 2018.
 Democrats were able to do so because of their surprising strength in right-leaning suburban districts.

 Trump needs them back, and he's trying to use fear to do it.
-Amid COVID-19 spikes, Trump is trying to change the subject, running an ad called, "Abolished."
+Amid COVID-19 spikes, Trump is trying to change the subject, running an ad called "Abolished."
 It makes the case that "You won't be safe in Joe Biden's America," because police departments would be defunded — even though Biden has said he's not in favor of defunding the police.

 And Trump seems to be trying to make his case with an anachronistic racial appeal to a declining audience.

-Trump claimed that if his Democratic opponent is elected president, "our suburbs" would be destroyed.
-In recent weeks, he specifically called out a 2015 Obama-era fair-housing initiative that requires local governments to address historic patterns of racial desegregation.
+Trump has claimed that if his Democratic opponent were elected president, "our suburbs" would be destroyed.
+In recent weeks, he specifically called out a 2015 Obama-era fair-housing initiative that requires local governments to address historic patterns of racial segregation.

-"Your home will go down in value and crime rates will rapidly rise," Trump said.
+"Your home will go down in value, and crime rates will rapidly rise," Trump said.
 "People have worked all their lives to get into a community, and now they're going to watch it go to hell.
 Not going to happen, not while I'm here."

-But the suburbs have grown more diverse since the mid-20th Century when they were overwhelmingly white.
+But the suburbs have grown more diverse since the mid-20th century, when they were overwhelmingly white.
 The suburbs saw an explosion of growth then, as "white flight" from cities took hold.

-Leah Boustan, a Princeton economics professor and author of the book, Competition in the Promised Land: Black Migrants in Northern Cities and Labor Markets, wrote in an op-ed in the New York Times in 2017:
+Leah Boustan, a Princeton University economics professor and author of the book Competition in the Promised Land: Black Migrants in Northern Cities and Labor Markets, wrote in a New York Times op-ed in 2017:

-Since then, though, particularly with Latino demographic growth, about two-thirds of America's suburbs are white.
-A Pew Research Center study from 2018 found the suburbs to be 68% white, 14% Hispanic, and 11% Black.
+Since then, though, particularly with Latino demographic growth, America's suburban counties are two-thirds white.
+A Pew Research Center study from 2018 found the suburbs to be 68% white, 14% Hispanic and 11% Black.

-The percentage of whites was down 8 percentage points from 2000.
+The share of white people was down 8 percentage points from 2000.
 And in that time, Pew found immigrants made up a quarter of suburban growth.

-That kind of appeal, pitting whites against Blacks and Latinos is outdated, Republican pollster Christine Matthews told NPR's Tamara Keith.
+That kind of appeal, pitting whites against Blacks and Latinos, is outdated, Republican pollster Christine Matthews told NPR's Tamara Keith.

 "He thinks it's basically the planned development of Levittown in the 1960s as opposed to today's suburbs, which are multiracial, diverse and highly educated," Matthews said.

 Trump's view of women's role in — or out of — the home is also antiquated.
-At his Tulsa rally last month, he made up a story for effect that seems to have been a predecessor for the ad now running.
+At his Tulsa, Okla., rally last month, he made up a story for effect that seems to have been a predecessor for the "Abolished" ad now running.
 He warned of what would happen, in his view, if police were "defunded."

-"Hey, it's 1:00 o'clock in the morning," Trump said, "and a very tough, I've used the word on occasion, hombre, a very tough hombre is breaking into the window of a young woman whose husband is away as a traveling salesman or whatever he may do.
-And you call 9-1-1, and they say, 'I'm sorry, this number's no longer working.'
+"Hey, it's 1 o'clock in the morning," Trump said, "and a very tough, I've used the word on occasion, hombre, a very tough hombre, is breaking into the window of a young woman whose husband is away as a traveling salesman or whatever he may do.
+And you call 911, and they say, 'I'm sorry — this number's no longer working.'
 By the way, you have many cases like that, many, many, many."

 The Suburban Housewives of America must read this article.
 Biden will destroy your neighborhood and your American Dream.
 I will preserve it, and make it even better! https://t.co/1NzbR57Oe6— Donald J. Trump (@realDonaldTrump) July 23, 2020

-But the percentage of stay-at-home mothers has declined significantly from the 1960s when they were about half of all mothers.
+But the percentage of mothers who stay at home has declined significantly from the 1960s, when they were about half of all mothers.

 Trump has a view of America that seems frozen in time.
-He's said that America has most lived up to his "Make America Great Again" ideal at the turn of the 20th Century and in the "late 40s and 50s," the post-war boom time.
-Non-whites, though, hardly shared in the prosperity — or equality.
+He has said that America has most lived up to his "Make America Great Again" ideal at the start of the 20th century and in the "late '40s and '50s," the postwar boom time.
+Nonwhites, though, hardly shared in the prosperity — or equality.

 There has been a sea change in America in recent decades on everything from views of race and protests to who Americans' neighbors are.
-The New York Times, for example, found that all-white neighborhoods are practically entirely gone, compared to their prominence 40 years ago:
+The New York Times, for example, found that all-white neighborhoods are practically entirely gone, compared with their prominence 40 years ago:

 Trump was able to squeeze out an Electoral College victory in 2016, despite losing the popular vote.